 - You can rent audio guides of permanent and special exhibitions.
 They cost $7.00 for adults, $6.00 for members, and $5.00 for kids under 12, but they provide information about thousands of objects.
 They’re available in ten different languages.
 Listen to a few samples online to decide if it’s for you.
 There’s also a Met app with information about the artwork.

 - Several independent companies also run tours.
-For example, Museum Hack offers “renegade tours”, and Shady Ladies claims to uncover “the sexy secrets of history & art”.
-I suspect they are not for me, but others may enjoy them.
+For example, Museum Hack offers “renegade tours”.
 Prices vary based on the tour.
 One tour I would definitely consider is EmptyMet, where you get to go through the museum before it opens for the day.
 These tours cost a pretty penny, but they seem to fill up quickly.
 Ticketing is run by an outside company, but unlike the other two, tours are given by museum staff.

 As I’m sure you already realize, the Met is huge.
 If you go (and I hope you will), be prepared to do a lot of walking.
 Using a map is essential.
 The newest version indicates the easiest route from one wing to the next, with accessible alternatives as necessary.
 Also, look to the room numbers as landmarks and the signs directing you to the special exhibition galleries.
 The museum very popular amongst tourists and New Yorkers alike, but it rarely gets as crowded as, say, the Louvre in Paris.
 Only once have I ever had to wait in line to get in, and that was during Christmas break.

 What are your favorite areas of the Met?
 What artwork do you most enjoy seeing there?
 Do you have any experience with the tours there?
 Let me know in the comments!